EVPN-VXLAN Configuration

 Configure VSX on Leaf Switches

 VSX enables a pair of ToR leaf switches to appear as a single logical switch to downstream hosts using multi-chassis link aggregation.
 VSX improves host availability in case of switch failure or maintenance downtime.
-AFC automatically identifies VSX switch pairs and configures them with the values supplied in the VSX wizard.
+Fabric Composer automatically identifies VSX switch pairs and configures them with the values supplied in the VSX wizard.
 Resource Pool wizards create IP and MAC address objects.
-The AFC CLI Command Processor verifies VSX operational status.
+The Fabric Composer CLI Command Processor verifies VSX operational status.

 The diagram below highlights leaf and border leaf VSX pairs created in this procedure.